amalgama-digital/docs.wavesplatform/docs/en/ride/fold-macro.md

 ## Zip

-The following code brings two lists into one: it creates a structure from every two elements with the same index, and generates a list of such structures.
-Similarly, you can combine elements into tuples.
+The following code brings two lists into one.
+Every two elements with the same index are joined into a structure, and the result is a list of such structures.
+Similarly, you can join elements into tuples.

 ```scala
 let keys = ["key1", "key2", "key3"]